jbunke/jbunke/README.md

 Some that may be of interest to you include:
 - [Flash Fluency](https://github.com/jbunke/flashfluency), a spaced repetition text-based flashcard program
 - [Translation](https://github.com/jbunke/translation), a simple platforming physics game with a level editor
-- [JBJGL](https://github.com/jbunke/jordan-bunke-java-game-library), my personal library for Java game development, underpins various other projects including Translation and Wordle+
+- [JBJGL](https://github.com/jbunke/jordan-bunke-java-game-library), my personal library for Java game development (underpins various other projects, including Translation and Wordle+)
 - [Wordle+](https://github.com/jbunke/wordle-plus), my implementation of Wordle, extended to optionally play with 4-, 6-, and 7-letter English words

 You can download my published games [here](https://flinkerflitzer.itch.io/) and hire me to make a game or write software for you [here](https://www.fiverr.com/jordanbunke).